-The interdisciplinary minor in black studies examines the social construction of racial differences and its relation to the perpetuation of racism and racial domination.
+Examine the social construction of racial differences and their relation to the perpetuation of racism and racial domination.
 A key component of this minor is an investigation of the meanings and dimensions of blackness that reverberate from slavery and colonialism to the persistent political, social, and cultural implications in the 21st century.
 The minor emphasizes how blackness intersects with other ethnic identities and how it is shaped by gender, sexuality, and economic inequities.
 The aim is to refine and advance students’ knowledge of black life-worlds and experiences across the globe.

 Notes about this minor: